szilardhuber/lottery/README.md

 I believe the solution could handle an order of magnitude more input data but if we had even more that that I would think about just splitting the input file to smaller chunks, distributing it on different machines and doing the procesing parallel with some parallelization solutions.
 (For example with MPI but I haven't yet used MPI with go, only with python)

 Quality assurance:
 I haven't written any unit tests.
 To be honest I have spent more time with playing around the reduction of the memory usage than I wanted to (2-3 hours total for the whole problem) so I stop it here.
-I think most methods could have some tests but the only one I believe is complex enough to get actualy value in covering with tests is the `split` method.
+I think most methods could have some tests but the only one I believe is complex enough to provide actual value in covering with tests is the `split` method.